-- STEP 6- The white plastic square Control Rod is the next component to be cleaned.
+- STEP 6 The white plastic square Control Rod is the next component to be cleaned.

 The control rod is the item that fits through the smaller hole in the float and is adjacent to the SS discharge pipe in the assembled pump.
-Again, use the Scotch Brite pad or a razor or Exacto knife (not sandpaper). - The final component to be cleaned is the outer AutoPump casing.
+Again, use the Scotch Brita pad or a razor or Exacto knife (not sandpaper). - STEP 7 The final component to be cleaned is the outer AutoPump casing.
 Please note you may either have a stainless steel or FRP fiberglass pump casing.
 The fastest and most effective way to clean out the inside surface of the pump casing is to use a three-stone honing tool.
 The technique is to move the hone in-and-out a half dozen times or so through each end of the casing.
-The time for the casing cleaning should take no longer than 5 minutes.
+The time for the casing cleaning should take no longer than a finite in the casing.